Mastering Brand Strategy: Brand Loyalty in Japan, Myth or Reality? [Updated for 2025]

 Criticisms and Counterarguments

 While Sharp's thesis has been widely accepted, it has also faced substantial criticism.
 Some marketers argue that his focus on acquisition undervalues the importance of building strong, emotional connections with consumers.
 Emotional branding, they argue, can lead to higher customer lifetime value and advocacy, which are crucial for long-term success.
 Additionally, loyalty can be more critical in markets with high entry barriers or where purchase decisions are heavily influenced by brand trust and reputation.
-Critics also point to the potential for a balanced approach, where acquisition and retention strategies are integrated to optimize overall brand performance.
+Critics also point to the potential for a balanced approach, where acquisition and retention strategies are integrated to optimise overall brand performance.

 Juxtaposing Theories with Reality